-The LCR measures the extent to which the Bank has sufficient high-quality liquid assets to cover its need for liquidity in stressed situations over the coming 30 days.
+The Board of Directors' assessment is that the Bank's equity as stated in the annual report is sufficient in relation to the size and risk of the business.
+For information regarding the results its need for liquidity in stressed situations over the coming 30 days.
 The Bank complies with the LCR requirement on a consolidated basis.
 Furthermore, a good balance of the currency composition in the liquidity reserve is also sought in relation to potential net outflows for each relevant currency, namely SEK, NOK and EUR.
 The Bank also complies with the requirements for NSFR, which ensures that long-term assets are funded with a minimum level of stable long-term funding.
 In addition to the LCR and NSFR, the Bank also uses internal measurements and limits to ensure that liquidity risk is managed in accordance with the Bank's risk tolerance.
 The internal measurements and limits are primarily attributable to the size and composition of the Bank's liquidity reserve.
 The liquidity reserve is set in relation to the size and duration of deposits from the public and in relation to the Bank's total interest-bearing liabilities.
 In addition, there are internal limits to ensure that the Bank can continue to operate without liquidity injections over a longer period.